mwojciga/mwojciga/README.md

 ### Hi there 👋

+- 🔭 In my free time, I’m currently working on migrating all of my past projects to GitHub.
+This takes time, because some of them were written in 2012, but as they're still relevant, I'd like to share them with you!
+- 🌱 I’m currently learning Go.
+I'd also like to improve my Rust skills and showcase them.

 <!--
 **mwojciga/mwojciga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.